 Also, this website references research suggesting that placement of brush can impact fish concentration.

 For example, they note that in the case of sinking Christmas trees, three placed close together in a triangle will attract more fish than the same three trees spread out.

 The second is sinking hard cover such as clean cinder blocks or pipes

-In conclusion, management of farm pond habitat can help provide a balanced fish population.
-Whether you add aquatic plants or hard cover such as submerged trees may depend on the amount of time and money you wish to invest.
+Whether you add aquatic plants or hard cover, such as submerged trees, may depend on the amount of time and money you wish to invest.
 But parting words from the Florida Fish and Wildlife Commission may be worth considering.

 “The management of the ponds should take into account important conservation principles to prevent doing more harm than good.”